MisterCoffey/MisterCoffey.github.io/_posts/2017-09-25-OpinionMining.md

 **Hamlet Word Cloud**

 Let’s first reduce Hamlet’s soliloquy to a word cloud.
+A word cloud is a visualization technique that provides a cursory analysis of text.
+The bigger the word in a word cloud, the more the word is used.

 ![HamletCloud](../images/Gehrig/hamletcloud.png)

 (*The Hamlet word cloud suggests mixed emotions about life and death*)

-A word cloud is a visualization technique that provides a cursory analysis of text.
-The bigger the word in a word cloud, the more the word is used.

 Analysis of Hamlet’s word cloud gives us some insight into the temperament of his soliloquy.
-The words ‘death’, ‘die’, and sleep jump out from the text, and these words to some extent capture the mood of Hamlet’s soliloquy.
+The words ‘death’, ‘die’, and 'sleep; jump out from the text, and these words to some extent capture the sentiment of Hamlet’s soliloquy.
 It’s easy to sense that the mood is depressing, but the word cloud does not give us a detailed analysis of the emotions.
 Is it more positive than negative?
 Do the emotions express more anger than fear, more joy than sorrow?

 ![HamletVader](../images/Gehrig/hamletvader.png)

 (*VADER Analysis of Hamlet’s soliloquy.
 Look at the compound meaning of the passage; it is negative*)

-Sentiment analysis can readily dissect Hamlet’s emotions.
+Opinion mining can readily dissect Hamlet’s emotions.
 Using VADER sentiment analysis and few lines of code*, we can explore the complex emotions of Hamlet’s soliloquy.
 As demonstrated by the visualization below, Hamlet’s emotions are for the most part neutral, meaning that the words have neither positive nor negative emotions.
 It’s interesting -- perhaps coincidentally so -- because Hamlet was emotionally paralyzed and incapable of taking action.

 The remainder of text is split between positive and negative words, with negative emotions edging out the positive.
 This makes sense, as Hamlet does not long for life as much as he fears death.
 But the compound meaning — the overall emotion--  is negative.
 This is the only possible emotional sentiment of a speech that is very nearly a suicide letter.